fz7mohi/invoice-app/client_api_documentation.md

    - Check that the server is properly configured to handle CORS
 2. If you see "Request header field Authorization is not allowed":
    - Add 'Authorization' to the allowed headers list
-3. If you see "Method POST is not allowed":
+3. If you see "Method [GET/POST] is not allowed":
-   - Verify 'POST' is in the allowed methods list
+   - Verify the method is in the allowed methods list